FreeRTOS/iot-reference-esp32/GettingStartedGuide.md

 ## 3 Build and flash the demo project

-Before you build and flash the demo project, if you are setting up the ESP32-C3 for the first time, the board will have to be provisioned with Wi-Fi credentials for it to use your Wi-Fi network to connect to the internet.
+Before you build and flash the demo project, if you are setting up the ESP32-C3 for the first time, the board will have to be provisioned with Wi-Fi credentials to be able to use your Wi-Fi network to connect to the internet.
 This can be done via BLE or SoftAP.
 BLE is the default, but can be changed via menuconfig - Reference Integration->Show provisioning QR code->Provisioning Transport method.
-Espressif provides BLE and SoftAP provisioning mobile apps and are available on the [Google Play Store](https://play.google.com/store/apps/details?id=com.espressif.provble) for Android or the [Apple App Store](https://apps.apple.com/app/esp-ble-provisioning/id1473590141) for iOS.
+Espressif provides BLE and SoftAP provisioning mobile apps which are available on the [Google Play Store](https://play.google.com/store/apps/details?id=com.espressif.provble) for Android or the [Apple App Store](https://apps.apple.com/app/esp-ble-provisioning/id1473590141) for iOS.
 Download the appropriate app to your phone before proceeding.

 Run the following command to build and flash the demo project:
 ```